lconcia/life_sciences_ml_at_tacc/docs/section1/05_running.rst

 The ``idev`` utility initiates an interactive session on one or more compute nodes so that you can issue commands and run code as if you were doing so on your personal machine.
 An interactive session is useful for development, as you can quickly compile, run, and validate code.
-Accessing a single compute node is accomplished by simply executing ``idev`` on any of the TACC systems.
+This is accomplished by simply executing ``idev`` on any of the TACC systems.

 Initiating an Interactive Session
 ---------------------------------